liferay/liferay-docs/develop/commerce/articles/03-handling-purchases-and-pricing/20-Checkout/40-commerce-tax-engine.markdown

         public static final String KEY = "sample-tax";

-The class's `KEY` constant identifies the tax method and---when mapped to your module's `language.properties` file---provides its label in the UI.
+The class's `KEY` constant identifies the tax calculation and---when mapped to your module's `language.properties` file---provides its label in the UI.
 (See [Localizing Your Application](/develop/tutorials/-/knowledge_base/7-1/localizing-your-application) for more information on language properties.)